Home - Blog

 Ceramic Substrate PCB: A Comprehensive Guide

-Generally, there’s a technological revolution resulting in discarding traditional CEM-3 and FR-4 because of poor thermal conductivity.
+Generally, technological revolutions result in discarding traditional CEM-3 and FR-4 because of their poor thermal conductivity.
 In their stead, we have seen market demand for highly integrated circuit boards with sound dissipation systems (high heat resistance in an outdoor environment).
-Today’s post gives a quick overview of Ceramic Substrate PCB.
+Today’s post gives a quick overview of Ceramic Substrate PCBs.

 What is the Ceramic Substrate?